Birds: Threat to Lines or Threatened by Lines

 Examples of typical times for bird-induced outages.

 As discussed, the peak number of unexplained outages (probably from bird-induced flashovers) take place in the early morning.
-This normally occurs in clean or slightly polluted areas during conditions of high humidity and when insulators are wetted by morning dew.
-It is therefore not easy to pinpoint the exact cause of the flashover.
+This normally occurs in clean or slightly polluted areas during conditions of high humidity, as insulators are wetted by morning dew.
+Thus, it is not always easy to pinpoint the exact cause of the flashover.
 For example, it could well be a classical pollution flashover or one related to a problem with E-field.

-Appearance of insulator string provides clue as to cause of flashover
+Appearance of insulator string can provide clue as to cause of flashover.

-Recommendations to ascertain whether or not birds are involved in the outage include:
+Recommendations to ascertain whether or not birds are involved in an outage include:

-1. Inspect the problematic line by helicopter, checking for traces of bird contamination on the surfaces of insulators or on the cross-arms.
+1. Inspect the problematic line by helicopter, checking for traces of bird contamination on surfaces of insulators or on cross-arms.
 Nests can also be observed on particular towers;

-2, Contact local ornithologists for any maps that show density of different species in the area.
-Local biology students can be of great help in the field to observe bird activity near any affected line;
+2. Contact local ornithologists for any maps that show density of different species in the area.
+Students can be of great help in the field to observe bird activity near an affected line;

 3. Establish presence of any nearby agricultural land, fish farms or sugarcane fields;